Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/internal-contracts/crossSpaceCall.md

 title: CrossSpaceCall
 ---

-## CrossSpaceCall Interface

 [CIP-90](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-90.md) introduces a new internal contract: `CrossSpaceCall`.
 CrossSpaceCall enables **CFX and data** to be transferred between the two spaces.

-This contract is located at **core** address: `cfx:aaejuaaaaaaaaaaaaaaaaaaaaaaaaaaaa2sn102vjv`
+## Interface

+This contract's hex40 address is `0x0888000000000000000000000000000000000006` with interface:

 ```js
 // SPDX-License-Identifier: MIT